Meeting the Increasing Demand for Solar Energy

 The International Energy Association expects renewables to account for nearly 95% of the increase in global power capacity through 2026, with more than half consisting of solar photovoltaic (PV) panel installations1.
 According to the Solar Energy Industries Association (SEIA), annual solar installations will need to increase by 60% between 2022 and 2030 to meet the Biden administration’s climate targets of solar energy reaching 30% of U.S. electricity generation by 20302.
 Achieving these goals will require deploying more than 700 GW of additional solar capacity by 2030.

 The construction of a solar farm currently requires significant manual labor, with most of the labor dedicated to the field delivery and physical installation of solar modules.
 To reach the administration’s long-term goals of carbon-free power generation, SEIA estimates that an anticipated workforce expansion of nearly 800,000 new workers will be required.
-Given the limitations of a tight labor market and a labor-intensive installation process, robotic technology is a critical force-multiplier in the global effort to increase solar power output.
+Given the limitations of a tight labor market and a labor-intensive installation process, robotic technology can provide a critical force multiplier in the global effort to increase solar power output.

-Current construction practices involve time-consuming pre-staging of palletized modules, manual installation, and post installation cleanup.
-The technology we are developing for our Outdoor Autonomous Manipulation of Photovoltaic Panels (O-AMPP) program with the U.S. Department of Energy Solar Energy Technologies Office aims to streamline this process into one harmonized system to deliver, detect, lift, and place PV modules in the field.
-O-AMPP fuses many of our core capabilities to provide an innovative solution aimed at reducing the time and cost of solar field construction while improving worker safety:
+Current construction practices involve time-consuming pre-staging of palletized modules, manual installation, and post-installation cleanup.
+Built upon the prototype being developed for the Sarcos Outdoor Autonomous Manipulation of Photovoltaic Panels (O-AMPP) program with the U.S. Department of Energy Solar Energy Technologies Office, the Sarcos Robotic Solar Module Installation Solution aims to streamline this process into one harmonized system to deliver, detect, lift, and place PV modules in the field.
+The Sarcos solar solution fuses many of our core capabilities to provide an innovative solution aimed at reducing the time and cost of solar field construction while improving worker safety:

 - Detect multi-modal perception system software

 - Intellect autonomy software